-So, come along and join the debates and discussions.
+Come along and join (or add to) the debates and discussions.

 Some of the topics below can serve as a guide for speakers and presenters: